Mohamed-E-Fayed/TerminalNB/README.md

 6. nrc(num)
 It generates a result cell with the given number.
 This result cell is just a text file.
 It is mainly used by the code itself.
 So, it doesn't handle existing files.

+Editing a cell:
+1. !<command> <args> #Built-in
+The first way is to use '!' to type a terminal command.
+It could be used with any supported command.
+For editing purposes, we could use it to edit a file.
+For example, assume we want to edit '1.py' using 'vim' editor. the command will be:
+"!vim 1.py".
+You could use any editor installed to your system.

+2. %ed | %edit  #built-in magic command
+It is used to edit a specific file on the go then run it just after exiting.
+To change the default text editor, add your favorite editor to tenvironment variables.
+For example, Add the following line, to make vim as your default text editor,  to ~/.bash_profile or ~/.bashrc if bash is your default shell.
+If your default shell is zsh, you will add the following line to ~/.zshrc. export EDITOR="/usr/local/bin/vim"
+For more help from its documentation, type "%edit?".

 Note: the following commands assume an existing directory of specified format here
 1. run a cell